bio-guoda/preston-amazon/README.md

 * for more information, see https://github.com/bio-guoda/preston .

-# pre-processing tracked datasets for analysis
+# pre-processing data

-Now that we have a collection of datasets of known provenance, we can use [Apache Spark](https://apache.spark.org) to transform the data for further analysis.
-This particular collection contains Darwin Core Archives.
+Now that we have a collection of datasets of known provenance, we use [Apache Spark](https://apache.spark.org) with a [idigbio-spark](https://github.com/bio-guoda/idigbio-spark), a Spark library, to transform the data for further analysis.
+Our example collection contains Darwin Core Archives.
 These archives are typically distributed using zip archives.
 To prepare these Darwin Core archives for processing, the following steps are taken:

 1. unzip the Darwin Core archives and bzip2 the entries